-These events may have a further significant impact on the Bank's future operations and financial stability, the full consequences of which are currently difficult to predict.
-The future economic and political situation and its impact on the Bank's operations may differ from the management's current expectations.
+These financial statements reflect management's assessment of the impact of the Armenian business environment on the operations of the Bank.
+However, the future economic and political situation and its impact on the Bank's operations may differ from the management's current expectations.